Speedy11CZ/mcrpx/README.md

 Because Minecraft must be able to load corrupted resource packs, this allows us to extract them too.

 ## How to use
+This tool can be used only in command line.
+You need to have Java installed on your computer.
 ```bash
 Option (* = required)                   Description
 ---------------------                   -----------